Canadian Half Marathon Championships

 The Canadian Half Marathon Championships is the annual national championships for the half marathon in Canada sanctioned by Athletics Canada.

-The event is currently hosted by the Manitoba Marathon weekend, which is awarded hosting duties from 2019 through 2024.
-It was previously hosted by the Calgary Marathon weekend and the Banque Scotia 21K de Montréal.
+The event is currently hosted by Edmonton Marathon weekend, which began hosting the race in 2025.
+The Manitoba Marathon weekend was awarded hosting duties from 2019 through 2024.
+Before that, the championships were previously hosted by the Calgary Marathon weekend and the Banque Scotia 21K de Montréal.

-The 2018 championships hosted by the Calgary Half Marathon was won by Calgarian Trevor Hofbauer.
+Eric Gillis and Cameron Levins are tied for the most championship wins with 3.